 Name(Required)

-Tourists gather at the base of the Christ the Redeemer statue in Rio de Janeiro, Brazil, creating unforgettable memories as the sun sets and partly cloudy skies paint a stunning background.
+Tourists gather at the base of the Christ the Redeemer statue in Rio de Janeiro, Brazil, creating lasting memories as the sun sets behind the outstretched arms of the iconic monument.

 Esmeralda Martinez